nikithapotluri/CAMPUS-SPACE/README.md

 * __Git__ for version control.
 ## Proposed Model
-- CampusSpace features a real-time booking system to ensure up-to-date availability of departmental facilities.
++ CampusSpace features a real-time booking system to ensure up-to-date availability of departmental facilities.
-- It incorporates a priority-based booking feature to allow certain events to be prioritized based on departmental guidelines.
++ It incorporates a priority-based booking feature to allow certain events to be prioritized based on departmental guidelines.
-     -Key features include:
+     - Key features include:
-         + Slot-based booking with a modal for time selection.
+         * Slot-based booking with a modal for time selection.
-         - User-friendly interface designed for college staff.
+         + User-friendly interface designed for college staff.
-         * Login system with username and password for lecturers.
+         - Login system with username and password for lecturers.

 ## Conclusion
 Campus Space represents a significant advancement in managing department-level infrastructure efficiently.